Conformal graphs as twisted partition functions

-where $z_0=w_0e^{-i\beta\mu}$, $w_{L}=|z|$ and the integrals are performed in the order $w_0\mapsto w_1 \mapsto\dots\mapsto w_{L-1}$.
+where $\ln Z_0$ is taken to be a function of $z_0,\bar{z}_0$ with \mbox{$z_0=w_0e^{-i\beta\mu}$}, $w_{L}=|z|$ and the integrals are performed in the order $w_0\mapsto w_1..\mapsto w_{L}$.
 Here $\alpha^2=\ell^2/4\pi\beta^2$ is a dimensionless parameter.
 By virtue of (\ref{Z0}) we see that (\ref{ZL}) coincides with the class of iterated integrals that give rise to single-valued polylogarithms \cite{Schnetz:2013hqa}.
-We explicitly obtain \footnote{It can be shown that the above procedure yields the same results with the corresponding path integral calculation The infinite result coming from the zero-point energies of the harmonic oscillators can be consistently regularized by subtracting the zero temperature partition function for $m=\mu=0$.}
+We obtain \footnote{It can be shown that the above procedure yields the same results with the corresponding path integral calculation The infinite result coming from the zero-point energies of the harmonic oscillators can be consistently regularized by subtracting the zero temperature partition function for $m=\mu=0$.}

+The formulae above correspond to the class of single-valued polylogarithms discussed in many places in the literature.
+The functions (\ref{QLresult}) correspond to the graphical functions nicely discussed in \cite{Schnetz:2013hqa,Borinsky:2022lds}.
+However, to our knowledge the functions (\ref{ZLresult}) have not been discussed in terms of graphical functions until now.
+Below we show that they correspond to conformal ladder graphs of a two-dimensional CFT.

 It is useful to introduce the differential operators

 Explicit calculations yield the following set of first order differential equations \cite{Petkou:2021zhg}

 Notice that $\hat{\bf D}$ acts on $\ln Z_{L}$ and $\langle\cQ\rangle_L$ as a dimension lowering operator.
 Introducing the Laplacian in the variables $m$ and $\mu$ as